 Victims should be assured that we will protect their desire to remain confidential.
-These reports will be filed in our Crime Analysis Unit and will not be made a part of a case file in records unless the victim later decides to come forward with an official report.
+These reports will be filed in our Crime Analysis Unit and will not be made a part of a case file unless the victim later decides to come forward with an official report.

 Voices of Hope Advocates are familiar with and able to provide assistance with the process of anonymous reporting.
 Individuals may call the office at (402) 476-2110 or utilize walk in services at 2545 N Street, Monday through Friday 9:00 a.m. - 4:00 p.m. and until 7:00 p.m. on Wednesdays.
 Their 24 hour crisis line at (402) 475-7273 is available to offer support and answer questions.